Adversary Lower Bounds for the Collision and the Set Equality Problems: Analysis of the Problem

 \paragraph{Embedding.} Our aim is to construct adversary matrices $\Gamma_\cp$ and $\Gamma_\se$ for the \cpp and the \sep problems, respectively.
-As described in \refdefn{advMatrix}, the rows of the adversary matrices are labeled by the positive inputs and columns---by the negative inputs.
+As described in \refdefn{advMatrix}, the rows of the adversary matrices are labelled by the positive inputs and the columns by the negative inputs.
 We will use the trick initially used in~\cite{belovs:adv-el-dist}, and embed the adversary matrix $\Gamma_\qp$ into a larger $|M_\qp| q^n\times q^{2n}$ matrix $\tilde\Gamma_\qp$.
-Columns of $\tGamma_\qp$ are labeled by all possible inputs in $[q]^{2n}$.
+The columns of $\tGamma_\qp$ are labelled by all possible inputs in $[q]^{2n}$.
 The rows of $\tGamma_\qp$ are split into blocks corresponding to the matchings in $M_\qp$.
-Inside a block corresponding to $\mu$, there are all possible labels $x\in[q]^{2n}$ such that $x\elem[\mu_{i,1}]=x\elem[\mu_{i,2}]$ for all $i$.
-We will denote rows by specifying both the label and the block, i.e., like $(x, \mu)$.
+Inside the block corresponding to a matching $\mu\in M_\qp$, there are all possible row labels $x\in[q]^{2n}$ such that $x\elem[\mu_{i,1}]=x\elem[\mu_{i,2}]$ for all $i$.
+We will label the rows by specifying both the label and the block, i.e., as $(x, \mu)$.